Top Tips for Your New Puppy

 - Move hazardous cleaning materials into a high cupboard.

 - Household plants will become a quick favourite.
-Check you don’t have any potentially harmful plants in the house.
+Check you don’t have any potentially harmful plants in the house or garden.

 - Electrical cords.
 These are difficult to manoeuvre but should be closely monitor if your new friend is adventuring behind your furniture.